Jesús Castillo (Peruvian footballer)

-Jesús Abdallah Castillo Molina (born 11 June 2001) is a Peruvian professional footballer who plays as a defensive midfielder for Universitario de Deportes and the Peru national team.
+Jesús Abdallah Castillo Molina (born 11 June 2001) is a Peruvian professional footballer who plays as a defensive midfielder for club Espérance de Tunis and the Peru national team.

 Club career

 In July 2023, Castillo left Sporting Cristal in Peru to join Portuguese club Gil Vicente.
+In June 2025, he signed for Universitario de Deportes.
+In August 2026, he joined Tunisian Ligue Professionnelle 1 club Espérance de Tunis.

 International career

 Castillo made his debut for the Peru national team in 2022.
 By 2024, during 2026 FIFA World Cup qualification, he had become a regular in the team's lineup.